combustionTools/flameTracker/README.md

 # Flame Tracker
 The Flame Tracker is a Python-based video processing application designed for the combustion research community.
 With its Graphical User Interface (GUI), it is possible to edit a video and track a flame or a bright object on a frame by frame basis.
 Flame characteristics such as position, spread rate, length and area can be obtained by isolating a flame from its background with different methods.

 The Flame Tracker is open source and cross platform; however, the MacOS and Windows versions have slightly different codes for the GUI visualization.
 The 'script' folder contains both versions.

-Windows users have the additional option to donwload the latest release of the Flame Tracker (https://github.com/combustionTools/flameTracker/releases), avoiding the need to download the scripts.
+Note: Windows users have the additional option to donwload the latest release of the Flame Tracker (https://github.com/combustionTools/flameTracker/releases), avoiding the need to download the scripts.

 Author: Luca Carmignani, PhD